 When you have a newborn all the nutrients and substances you in take get passed onto them in one form or another.
 Unfortunately this also applies for contaminants meaning your supplements or hemp oils can be passed onto the child through the umbilical cord (or breast milk if breastfeeding) which may endanger them.

-Research also hasn’t yet confirmed what the effects of CBD oil are on new babies.
-It’s not known for certain whether any amount of CBD is safe to expose a newborn to.
+Research also hasn’t yet confirmed what the effects of the oil are on new babies.
+It’s not known for certain whether any amount of hemp oil is safe to expose a newborn to.
 As always with anything health related the wisest route to take is checking with your physician before any kind of supplementation.

 2. Immunocompromised or liver diseased individuals

-Conclusions on the side effects and dangers of CBD oil
+Conclusions on the side effects and dangers of Hemp Oil

 The other critical thing to note is checking the product quality and purity before use.
 Taking in pesticides, herbicides, solvents or other manufacturing by-products as a result of poor manufacturing quality assurance and processes is far from ideal.
 Be careful whenever you buy or use these products.

 It’s clear from the clinical trials and research into cannabidiol that its safety and risk profile is very robust and safe for use.
-CBD has minimal side effects which only display in very few individuals.
+The product overall has minimal side effects which only display in very few individuals.
 Prioritise your health and help your inflammation with a hemp extract oil today.